freenode-socialism/freenode-socialism.github.io/reading/index.md

 title: Reading Group
 ---

 Every so often we’ll choose a political book or text to read and then get together on IRC to discuss it.
+You don’t have to be an expert to take part; all are welcome to join in the discussion or just read and ask questions.

 ## Current Book